ptarmiganlabs/butler-docs/content/en/docs/about/use cases/_index.md

 Configurable templates means you can customize emails/Teams/Slack messages.

 Sometimes you want a bit more structure though.
-This is especially true when Sense is used in the enterprise, creating critical metrics and reports.
+This is especially true when Sense is used in the enterprise.

 Butler integrates with both [Signl4](https://www.signl4.com) and [New Relic](https://newrelic.com).
 Both offer incident management features on both the web and via mobile clients.

+Information about failed/aborted reloads can be sent to one or more New Relic accounts.
+Tags for the reload task and associated app is sent to New Relic as metadata for the event/log entry that's created there.

 ## Use InfluxDB/Grafana or New Relic to track Butler memory usage